AlessandroGhiotto/deconvolution-Tikhonov/README.md

 $A$ is the convolution operator and $w$ is Gaussian noise sampled from $\mathcal{N}(\mu,\sigma^2)$

-There are implemented the following blurring kernels:
+The following blurring kernels have been implemented:

 - Gaussian Blur
 - Linear Motion Blur